You can knit Princess Diana's most iconic looksPublished on November 10, 2020 3 min read

 If I were to swap jobs with someone for the day, up there on my list would be Amy Roberts.
 Emmy award-winner Roberts is the costume designer behind Seasons 3 and 4 of Netflix’s hit series The Crown.
 Oh the neckerchiefs, the lush velvets and silks, the perfect pastel twin sets and the extravagant hats!
 As Season 4 graces our screens this November, all eyes will be on Diana, Princess of Wales, played by Emma Corrin.

-The people’s princess stole our hearts and became the British Royal Family’s most influential fashion icon.
-But it was her love of knitwear that gets our hearts racing.
-From the famous black sheep sweater, now part of London's Victoria & Albert Museum's permanent collection, to her love for classic Aran jumpers, bold oversized knits teamed with floaty skirts, and knitted jackets paired with jeans - Diana had a knitted number to suit every occasion.
+The people’s princess stole our hearts and became the Royal Family’s most influential fashion icon.
+But it was her love of the knitted sweater that gets our hearts racing.
+From the famous black sheep sweater, now part of the Victoria & Albert Museum's permanent collection, to her love for classic Aran sweaters, bold oversized knits teamed with floaty skirts, and knitted jackets paired with jeans - Diana had a knitted number to suit every occasion.
 This is how you can recreate some of her most famous looks.

 The perfect bow

 There is nothing more alluring and fancy than a giant bow.
 We've been fastening garments with bountiful bows since the 12th Century, in fact, by 17th century Britain, even the men wore a flurry of bows if they wanted to be seen as fashionistas.
 If they were good enough for Audrey Hepburn, they were good enough for Princess Di.
-But this princess was about practical femininity too - her bows had to be practical enough to wear for running in her Princes' school sports races!
+But this princess was about practical femininity too - her bows had to be practical enough to wear for running in her Princes' school egg and spoon race!
 Recreate the look with Kate Bellando's Sailor Sweater with perfect intarsia bow.